Mykola Leontovych: Career in Kyiv

 During the October Revolution and the establishment of the Ukrainian People's Republic in 1918, Leontovych relocated without his family to Kyiv, where he was active as both a conductor and composer.
 Several of his pieces gained popularity among professional and amateurs groups alike, who added them to their repertoire.
-At one of the concerts, the "Legend" of Mykola Voronoi in Leontovych's arrangement was a great success.
+At one of the concerts, the "Legend" of Mykola Voronyi in Leontovych's arrangement was a great success.
 After the arrival of the Bolsheviks, Leontovych worked in the music committee of the People's Commissariat of Education, and taught at the Music and Drama Institute, and, together with the composer and conductor Hryhoriy Veryovka, was employed to produce preschool education courses, and organise choir groups.

 During this period, he taught choral conducting at the Kyiv Conservatory, and also taught at the Mykola Lysenko Institute of Music and Drama.
 He participated in the founding of the Ukrainian Republic Capella of which he was the commissioner.
 When Kyiv was captured by the White Army on 31 August 1919, the authorities began to persecute the city's Ukrainian intelligentsia.
 To avoid being arrested, Leontovych was forced to flee to Tulchyn.

 Death

 Upon his return to Tulchyn with his family, Leontovych started the city's first music school, since the college where he had worked was closed down by the Bolsheviks, and began to work on an opera, Na Rusalchyn Velykden ("The Mermaid's Easter"), based on the fairy tale by Borys Hrinchenko.

-During the night of 22/23 January 1921, Leontovych was murdered by a chekist (Soviet state security agent) Afanasy Grishchenko.
+Early in the morning of 23 January 1921, Leontovych was shot by a chekist (Soviet state security agent) Afanasy Hrishchenko.
 Leontovych was staying at the home of his parents, whom he was visiting for the Eastern Orthodox Feast of the Nativity.
 The undercover chekist had asked to stay the night at the house, and shared a room with Leontovych.
 At 7.30 in the morning he shot the composer, and robbed the family.
 By the time a doctor had arrived, Leontovych had died of blood loss.